 - a.
-Carry out work duties placing the integrity of the natural environment (conserving, restoring and enhancing) and public safety above any commitment to private interests. - b.
+Plan, coordinate, and carry out work duties placing the integrity of the natural environment (conserving, restoring and enhancing) and public safety above any commitment to private interests. - b.
 Interpret and apply safety codes, policies and practices, and accident prevention procedures. - c.
 Use protective equipment and wear appropriate clothing to ensure personal health and safety in the workplace. - d.
-Select the appropriate tools and operate and maintain them safely. - e.
+Select the appropriate tools, and operate and maintain them safely. - e.
 Conduct safety inspections of various work environments to detect and correct hazardous conditions. - f.
 Act in accordance with legislation, codes and appropriate industry standards, including occupational health and safety and labour laws. - g.
 Use equipment and materials which adhere to relevant legislation, standards, codes and bylaws including environmental responsibilities. - h.
 Follow practices that comply with relevant legislation, standards, codes and bylaws, including environmental responsibilities. - i.
 Conduct safety inspections of various work environments to detect, report and correct hazardous conditions, where they may occur. - j.
 Handle, store and dispose of hazardous materials safely in accordance with the Workplace Hazardous Materials Information System (WHMIS). - k.
 Comply with relevant health and safety standards by identifying and reporting non-compliance issues.

-7. The graduate has reliably demonstrated the ability to: use established processes and protocols of environmental management systems to contribute to operational efficiency.
+7. The graduate has reliably demonstrated the ability to: select established processes and protocols of environmental management systems for operational efficiency.

 - a.
-Display knowledge of international environmental management systems, (i.e., ISO 14000 series.) - b.
-Collect relevant data on the potential impact of an organization, a proposed activity, industrial development/closure, activity or policy on the environment. - c.
-Identify the purposes of various types of environmental audits. - d.
-Participate in an environmental audit. - e.
-Contribute input to possible solutions to reduce environmental impact of an activity or project. - f.
-Identify the role of environmental social governance and Indigenous perspectives on environmental management systems and sustainable practices.
+Display knowledge of international environmental management systems, (e.g., ISO 14000 series). - b.
+Collect relevant data on the potential impact of an organization, a proposed facility, industrial development/closure, activity or policy on the environment. - c.
+Identify the purposes of and select from the various types of environmental audits. - d.
+Prepare for and participate in an environmental audit. - e.
+Identify legislation impacting the organization's activities. - f.
+Contribute input to possible solutions to reduce environmental impact of an activity or project. - g.
+Assist in the development of emergency response plans for accidental occurrences, including chemical spills that could pose a threat to human health and the environment. - h.
+Describe the role of environmental social governance and Indigenous perspectives on environmental management systems and implementation of sustainable practices.

-8. The graduate has reliably demonstrated the ability to: perform tasks to meet expectations and timelines stated in the project plan to ensure successful completion of project.
+8. The graduate has reliably demonstrated the ability to: participate in project planning, complete project tasks, and provide ongoing support for project management to ensure successful completion of project.

 - a.
-Monitor and report on project-related issues including project progress. - b.
-Carry out work duties while remaining cognizant of costs and schedule of project. - c.
-Acknowledge the influence of behaviour, motivation and attitude on the completion of project-related tasks. - d.
-Use conflict resolution skills in project work situations. - e.
-Adhere to the principles of Quality Assurance (QA) and Quality Control (QC) and Environmental Best Management Practices (EBMP). - f.
+Plan, monitor and report on project-related issues including project progress - b.
+Carry out work duties while remaining cognizant of project costs and schedule - c.
+Acknowledge and account for the influence of behaviour, motivation and attitude on the completion of project-related tasks - d.
+Facilitate conflict remediation to resolve project-related problems and issues - e.
+Adhere to the principles of Quality Assurance (QA), Quality Control (QC) and Environmental Best Management Practices (EBMP). - f.
 Schedule and work effectively with consultants and sub-contractors within the parameters of all pertinent regulations. - g.
-Work independently and interdependently as is appropriate to the workplace or project context. - h.
-Carry out tasks effectively in a timely manner according to specified deadlines, balancing conflicting demands of high volume versus quality.
+Work independently and interdependently as is appropriate to the workplace context. - h.
+Carry out tasks effectively in a timely manner according to specified deadlines, balancing conflicting demands of high volume versus quality of results.